 Smith, he said, “was the engine behind me.
 To be able to contribute to his legacy at K is a privilege that I am proud to be able to do.
 I honestly believe that nothing I have accomplished would have been possible without Tom Smith and K.”

 Kalamazoo College President Jorge G. Gonzalez said few things are more meaningful to professors than to have former students credit them for their successes.
 To have them go a step further and fund an endowment in their name, he said, “is both an honor and an affirmation that you have achieved the goal motivating every educator, and that is to make a real difference in your students’ lives.”

 Smith called it “humbling.”

-“You sort of think you’re getting your job done and then you discover decades later that the impact has lasted,” said Smith, an aficionado of art and music who described the honor as a fitting “coda” for his career.
+“You think you’re getting your job done and then you discover decades later that the impact has lasted,” said Smith, an aficionado of hiking and movies, who described the honor as a fitting capstone for his career.

-“So often when I say goodbye to a student, I tell them, ‘Go out and make this a better place,’ ”he said.
-“It becomes a sort of lifelong interaction.
+“So often when I say goodbye to students, I tell them, ‘Go out and make the world a better place,’ ” he said.
+“It becomes a lifelong interaction.
 That’s why we do this.”